Penile and Urethral Anomalies

 Urethral stricture causes obstruction along some part of the length of the urethra.
 It almost always occurs in boys, is usually acquired, and typically results from a crush injury after straddle trauma.
+Urethral strictures may also be iatrogenic and occur after surgery, most commonly after hypospadias repair, or after traumatic catheterization.
 Congenital urethral stricture may manifest similarly to urethral valves and may be diagnosed by prenatal ultrasonography, or postnatally by symptoms and signs of outlet obstruction or patent urachus and is confirmed by retrograde urethrography.
 Initial management is often with endoscopic urethrotomy, although open urethroplasty may be necessary.

 Urethral duplications and triplications are urethral anomalies.
 The patent urethra is the most ventral channel.
 Voiding cystourethrography (VCUG) should be done to determine patency and detect connection between the channels and the bladder.
 Surgical intervention is almost always necessary.